jaflores10/nfirs-data-pipeline/README.md

 - U.S. Fire Incidents
   - In 2022, the most fire incidents occurred in the Southeast of the U.S. This finding is somewhat surprising given how populated California is; however, aside from California and the Pacific Northwest much of the western U.S. is not densely populated.
 - U.S. State and City Fire Incidents Summary
   - Most fire incidents occured in December.
-Further research indicates this can be associated with people using heating equipment more often and the equipment malfunctioning, cooking inside more often with large gatherings, candles and fireplaces being used frequently, and Christmas trees.
+Further research indicates this can be associated with people using heating equipment more often and the equipment malfunctioning, cooking inside more often due to large gatherings, candles and fireplaces being used frequently, and Christmas trees.
   - The 611 incident type code is most common.
 This represents when a fire unit was dispatched and cancelled en route (i.e., someone most likely inadvertently calling 911).
 111 (building fire) is the next most frequent incident type.
 This makes sense given many fire incidents are occuring in December, the majority of which start indoors.
-Further analysis may filter the 611 code out as typically nothing comes of it.
+Further analysis may filter out the 611 code as, typically, nothing comes of it.
 - California Wildfires
   - Unfortunately, the NFIRS data does not contain much quantitative nor qualitative data for wildfires.
 The majority of causes are marked as underdetermined and data for wildfire attributes such as acres burned, air temperature, humidity, and fire danger rating were not provided to the NFIRS.
   - There was an uptick in wildfires in March.
 March typically experiences high levels of precipitation (although 2022 experienced little precipitation overall), so this was a small outlier.

 **Potential Further Analysis**
-The analysis provides a high-level summary of fire incidents throughout the U.S. Further analysis may expand to more years, identify seasonal trends with different types of fire incidents, and implement machine learning techniques to model when/where a fire may occur and how to best respond.
+The analysis provides a high-level summary of fire incidents throughout the U.S. Further analysis may expand to more years, identify seasonal trends with different types of fire incidents, and implement machine learning techniques to model how to best respond to an incident.

 ### Dagster Data Orchestration
 Dagster was integrated to orchestrate and manage the data pipelines for processing NFIRS data.